marvin2k/templateSetEngine/README.md

   problem: cmake cannot re-execute itself after initial configuration (make can). so: have an including CMakeLists.txt with an "ExternalProject()" referencing a makefile based mini-lib. there, some CMakeLists is generated
+- add "createNewTemplate" option to wrapper script. needs more reading into pythons option  library.

 [1]: http://www.simple-is-better.org/template
 [2]: http://www.kuwata-lab.com/kwalify